No one seemed to mind being sent to Muscat. That alone created a feeling of intrigue in me, for the Sultanate of Oman.

 So it’s not about the clothes per se.

 They seem to always look groomed – men and women.
 The women, especially, seemed to glide when they walk.
 (I secretly peered closely at my local colleagues’ feet a few times, to try and figure out exactly how they managed this effect).
 And they wear a relaxed, pleasant expression.

 This was the other thing that struck me: Omanis are elegant.
 And they are elegant not in the way that makes you feel excluded.
 But in a way that makes you feel like maybe you ought to try a bit harder, and feel like maybe you could.

-Now everyone who knows me probably knows my dismissiveness towards the notion of ‘fashion’.
+Now, everyone who knows me probably knows my dismissiveness towards the notion of ‘fashion’.
 But here is a sense of the term that I can get behind, and see the point of.
 Where it’s not about what you wear, but how.
 Where it’s about achieving a shared effect of beauty and elegance, and not about showing up others.

-Getting around in Oman
+Getting around in Muscat

-For example, you could on a whim decide you would start the tour by going away from the main attractions to explore a random local market in Wadi Al Kabir, just because you saw it on a map.
+For example, you could on a whim decide you would start the tour by going away from the main attractions, to explore a random local market in Wadi Al Kabir, just because you saw it on a map.

-The interesting thing about this market, is that the parking lot also doubles as an informal secondhand car market.
+The interesting thing about this market, is that the parking lot doubles as an informal secondhand car market.
 This is apparently known to expats in Oman, since if you want to get rid of your car after your work stint is over, all you have to do is park the car here, leave the necessary details, and wait to be contacted by prospective buyers.
 Apparently this works.

-We were quite amused to drive into the parking lot, and while simply looking for parking, be stopped at least twice by groups of handsome Omani young men (because even guys loitering in parking lots show up properly groomed here!).
+We were quite amused to drive into the parking lot and, while simply looking for parking, be stopped at least twice by groups of handsome Omani young men (because even guys loitering in parking lots show up properly groomed here!).
 Alas, they were more interested in whether Chian intended to sell the car.

 The market itself turned out to be just ok.
 Nothing too interesting was found – just regular ‘pasar malam‘* items.
 However, they do seem to have a wide and cheap selection of the ubiquitous embroidered hat worn by Omani men, the kuma.

-I didn’t buy one here, but I did buy one at the Mutrah souk for a friend.
+I didn’t buy one here, but I did buy one later at the Mutrah souk for a friend.
 The shopkeeper even showed me how to peak the front of it, as was the trending fashion at the time.

 The old watch tower of Muscat